iwalton3/plex-mpv-shim/README.md

 The project is written entierly in Python 3.
 There are no closed-source components in this project.
 It is fully hackable.

 The project is dependent on `python-mpv` and `requests`.
-There are no other external dependencies.
+If you are using Windows and would like mpv to be maximize properly, `pywin32` is also needed.

 If you are using a local firewall, you'll want to allow inbound connections on TCP 3000 and UDP 32410, 32412, 32413, and 32414.
 The TCP port is for the web